slatedocs/slate/source/index.md

 # Introduction

 Welcome to Dirble API.
-This is a api for getting radio stations based on categories (read genres) and countries.
-You can also search, get similar stations and get played songs.
+This is a API for getting radio stations based on categories and countries.
+You can also search, get similar stations, and get previously played songs.

 ## Contribute
 Have you made a framework or a wrapper on a specific programming language? [fork this repo](http://github.com/dirble/api-doc), add your code examples for your programming language and create a pull request.